groupgets/purethermal1-uvc-capture/readme.md

 ```
 sudo python3 PostProcessIR_vXX.py
 ```

+If you used the build script, then RecordIR_XX.X.py was created as an executable using chmod +x and can now be double-clicked.

 ## Additional Comments:
-Special thanks to Parabilis Space Technologies, the developers of GroupGets GetThermal and purethermal1-uvc-capture, and the Flir Community Forum who helped me achieve my goals in this project.
+Special thanks to Parabilis Space Technologies, Jerry Pierre, the developers of GroupGets GetThermal and purethermal1-uvc-capture, and the Flir Community Forum who helped me achieve my goals in this project.